Federal Direct Graduate PLUS Loan

 This program is offered by the federal government and is available to students working on a graduate degree enrolled at least half time.
 Eligibility is not determined on the basis of need.
 Entrance and exit counseling required.

-Award amounts are limited to the student’s cost of attendance minus other financial aid (including any subsidized and unsubsidized Stafford Loan eligibility).
+Award amounts are limited to the student’s cost of attendance minus other financial aid (including any subsidized and unsubsidized Federal Direct Loan eligibility).

 |Aggregate||$138,500 (includes undergraduate loans, no more than $65,500 can be subsidized)|